gamaops/protoschema/docs/API_REFERENCE.md

 **Options**

 * **encoderOptions.nullKeyPrefix** - The prefix to be concatenated to properties name to identify `null` values in protobufs messages.
+To disable this feature you can specify this property as `null`.

 ----------------------